 “Our economy will need a stimulus package.
 Everything we do is either fishing or tourism” – said the group of delegates representing 62 of the world’s island nations – from Malta to the Maldives, Cuba to the Comoros.
 They had a point, I guess: those turquoise blue waters would now need to be marketed as an appealing, golden-hued shit brown instead, preferably with floating scum cleverly photoshopped out of the picture.

 Just like with Covid 19 and 26, the world could only watch as another plague overtook the planet: this time, infecting Earth’s overheated oceans.
 John knew that it wouldn’t stop until it reached everywhere, and everyone.
 From the Mediterranean to the South Pacific, the phytoplankton was getting thicker and denser every week.
 It would soon become the largest organism on Earth by measure of biomass, by far surpassing all other living things.
-The Anthropocene was fast becoming the Phytoplanktoncene: an age where Earth would retreat back into its primordial soup, for inspiration: nurturing its single-celled organisms again, trying its luck to create from scratch again.
-Hoping to raise new children that will hopefully be more loving, more faithful, and kinder to all of her other children, just like the old days.
+The Anthropocene was fast becoming the Phytoplanktoncene: an age where Earth’s biome would retreat back into its primordial soup for inspiration: nurturing its single-celled organisms again, trying its luck in creating new life forms from scratch.
+Hoping to raise new children that will be more loving, more faithful, and kinder to all of her other children – just like the old days.